-Training Tips for Certified ServSafe® Instructors
+Training Tips for Certified ServSafe® Alcohol Instructors

-Welcome to the world of food safety!
-For someone who is new to the subject matter, food safety can seem like an overwhelming topic to understand as well as try to teach.
+Welcome to the world of alcohol safety!
+For someone who is new to the subject matter, responsible alcohol safety can seem like an overwhelming topic to understand as well as try to teach.
 Like anything else, it can be accomplished with good planning, preparation, and a guide to lead you along the way.

-We have designed the ServSafe® program with its most valuable asset in mind: You!
-We have considered all the things that you need to know to prepare for and teach a ServSafe class, and we have created some recommendations and guidelines to help you become acclimated to the program components.
+We have designed the ServSafe® Alcohol program with its most valuable asset in mind: You!
+We have considered all the things that you need to know to prepare for and teach a ServSafe Alcohol class, and we have created some recommendations and guidelines to help you become acclimated to the program components.
 As with anything else, the more time you put into preparation, the better your results will be.
 The information in this section will make your preparation process easier.
 You will find tips related to these areas:

 - Presenting the material

 - Leading group discussions

 - Teaching the adult learner

-- Teaching a ServSafe class
+- Teaching a ServSafe Alcohol class

-- Preparing for the class using a training-day checklist
+- Preparing for the class using best practices

-Only a Certified ServSafe Instructor or an individual with Dual Role status is allowed to instruct the ServSafe Food Safety Manager training course.
-Only a Registered ServSafe Proctor or an individual with Dual Role status can proctor the ServSafe Food Protection Manager Certification Examination.
+Only a Certified ServSafe Alcohol Instructor is allowed to instruct the ServSafe Alcohol training course.
+Only a Registered ServSafe Alcohol Proctor can proctor the ServSafe Alcohol Certificate Exam.
 If you are unsure of your status, please call the Service Center at 800.765.2122.